On the defect in the generalized Grunwald--Wang problem: Arithmetic base fields

 \begin{proof} Again by Wang's counterexample and Corollary \ref{corkeylem} the flasque torus $F$ in a flasque resolution of $\Z/8\Z$ over $\Q$ satisfies $H^1(\Q_2, F)\neq 0$, so we conclude by Theorem \ref{gencounter} (2). \end{proof}

-This proves Theorem \ref{counter2} and its corollary in the case $k=\Q_2$. { Note that when $K=\Q_p(t)$ with $p>2$, the quotient in the corollary is trivial ('we are not in the special case').
+This proves Theorem \ref{counter2} and Corollary~\ref{corcount2} in the case $k=\Q_2$. { Note that when $K=\Q_p(t)$ with $p>2$, the quotient in the corollary is trivial (`we are not in the special case').
+Indeed, the cyclotomic extension $\Q_p(\mu_8)|\Q_p$ is unramified, hence cyclic by (\cite{corpslocaux}, Section IV.4, Proposition 16) and therefore $K(\mu_8)|K$ is a cyclic extension as well.

 We can also derive Corollary \ref{cormu}.
-Recall the context: for $i>0$ and a finite \'etale commutative $k$-group scheme $M$ we denote by $\Sha^i_{\omega}(M)$ (resp. $\Sha^i(M)$) the subgroup of classes in $H^i(K,M)$ whose image is trivial in $H^i(K_v,M)$ for all but finitely many (resp. for all) closed points $v$ of ${\bf P}^1_k$.
+Recall the context: let $T$ be a finite set of closed points of ${\bf P}^1_k$.
+For $i>0$ and a finite \'etale commutative $k$-group scheme $M$ we denote by $\Sha^i_{\omega}(K,M)$ (resp. $\Sha^i(K,M)$, resp. $\Sha^i_T(K,M)$) the subgroup of classes in $H^i(K,M)$ whose image is trivial in $H^i(K_v,M)$ for all but finitely many (resp. for all, resp. for all outside $T$) closed points $v$ of ${\bf P}^1_k$.
 Let us restate the corollary:

-\begin{cor} For $K=\Q_2(t)$ the group $\Sha^2_{\omega}(\mu_8 ^{\otimes 2})$ is infinite. \end{cor}
+\begin{cor} For $K=\Q_2(t)$ the group $\Sha^2_{\omega}(K,\mu_8 ^{\otimes 2})$ is infinite. \end{cor}